ZhengdaoZhang/my-study/english/README.md

 S: I've been a collector since I was 8 or 9 years old.
 It all started when I got my first action figure at a comic convention.
 J: I didn't know you were interested in this.
 S: Are you kidding?
 I go to at least one convention every year.
 It's the best moment of the year for me!

+### Dialogue 4: Inviting to a Convention

+S: Hey, Tom!
+Have i told you I'm a huge sci-fi fan?
+I'm even part of an amazing fandom.
+T: That's cool, Sarah!
+I've heard there are massive communities of people who are into sci-fi.
+What kind of events do you have?
+S: Well, we have movie marathons, conventions, and even play together some movie-related video games.
+There's a big convention next month, would you like to come?
+T: Thanks for the invite, Sarah.
+I appreciate it, but I'm not really into sci-fi.
+I hope you have a blast at the convention, though!
+S: No problem, Tom.
+Maybe next time you'll join us.
+T: Thanks!
+Have fun.
+I hope the convention is a success.